-The menu is, if you’re Sony Ericsson, as a conversion.
+The menu is, in case you’re Sony Ericsson, as conversion.

 The layout is similar to what small differences.

-Some features are under another submenu, or have a separate menu, such as the Bluetooth function.
+Some features are under another submenu, or have separate menu, such as the Bluetooth function.

 The battery life is quite acceptable.
 After two days trying out all the functions, especially photos and videos make the battery is approximately at the half.

 The battery of my K750i will last longer, but given the many features and capabilities of the phone, the battery life is acceptable.